 The proposed improvements to the previously planned commercial area designated by the Arborwalk Development Drainage Master Plan will include improvements to Lots "A", "B", "C", and "D".
 Improvements to the +/-11.46-acre Lot "A" generally include the construction of 8 new garden style walk-up apartment buildings, as well as, associated new surface parking, new garage parking, new sidewalk plaza, new site access drives, new utility services, and streetscape improvements to serve the site.
-Improvements to the +/- 7.45-acre Lot "B" will generally include the construction of 5 commercial buildings, as well as, associated new surface parking, new site access drives, new utility services, and new site access drives, new utility services, and new site access drives, new utility services, and new streetscape improvements to serve the site.
+Improvements to the +/- 7.45-acre Lot "B" will generally include the construction of 5 commercial buildings, as well as, associated new surface parking, new sidewalk, new site access drives, new utility services, and new streetscape improvements to serve the site.
+Additionally, improvements to Lot "B" include the design and construction of public storm sewer intended to enclose an existing stream.
+The proposed public storm sewer will continue serving Lots "A" and "B", as well as, upstream developments, during the 100-year storm event.
+See Appendix B for the public storm sewer plans prepared by others.
 Improvements to the 1.59-acre Lot "C" will generally include the construction of a commercial carwash building, as well as, associated new surface parking and new underground detention.
 Improvements to the +/- 1.77-acre Lot "D" generally include the construction of a commercial building and pump stations, as well as, associated new surface parking, new utility services, new site access drives.
 At the time of this report, Lot "D" has been developed.
 Lots "B", "C", and "D" were studied to confirm detention requirements were met based on the outlined requirements of the Arborwalk Development Drainage Master Plan.
 The proposed improvements of these areas will be performed by others.

-The overall previously proposed commercial area primarily consists of 11.46 acres of Lot "A" multi-family development yielding a CN of 92, 7.45 acres of Lot "B" commercial development yielding a CN of 93, 1.59 acres of Lot "C" commercial development yielding an approximate CN of 90 (See approved drainage report in Appendix C), and 1.80 acres of commercial development yielding a CN of 94 (See Exhibit 7).
+The overall previously proposed commercial area primarily consists of 11.46 acres of Lot "A" multi-family development yielding a CN of 92, 7.45 acres of Lot "B" commercial development yielding a CN of 93, 1.59 acres of Lot "C" commercial development yielding an approximate CN of 90 (See approved drainage report in Appendix D), and 1.80 acres of commercial development yielding a CN of 94 (See Exhibit 7).
 This distribution results in a post-development cumulative CN of 92 for the overall commercial area with a conservative time of concentration of 5 minutes.
 Table 6 below presents the rainfall intensity and peak flows for the area studied at Critical Point 1 in the post-development condition.

-Table 6: Post-Development Overall Commercial Area Peak Flows 2-Year 10-Year 50-Year 100 Rainfall Intensity (in/hr) 2.16 3.07 4.02 4.47 Post-Development Peak Flow (CFS) 34.69 49.36 64.56 71.83
+Table 6: Post-Development Overall Commercial Area Peak Flows 2-Year 10-Year 50-Year 100-Year Rainfall Intensity (in/hr) 2.16 3.07 4.02 4.47 Post-Development Peak Flow (CFS) 34.69 49.36 64.56 71.83